envoyproxy/envoy-openssl/README.md

 container is launched using the the `openssl/run_envoy_docker.sh` script, which handles some openssl specific config and then passes control to the regular `ci/run_envoy_docker.sh` script.

-Building & running tests, and building the envoy binary itself, is done using the `openssl/do_ci.sh` script, which handles some openssl specific config and then passes control to the regular `ci/do_ci.sh` script.
+Building & running tests, and building the envoy binary itself, is done using the regular `ci/do_ci.sh` script.

 Although the regular `ci/do_ci.sh` script supports many options for building & testing different variants of envoy, as descibed in [ci/README](ci/README.md), including the use of various sanitizers,